 The European Commission Action Plan: An assessment of the reform areas for PRI signatories provides an overview of the main reform areas.
 Action 5 focuses on developing sustainability benchmarks.

-- By mid-2018, the Commission intends to adopt delegated acts, within the framework of the Benchmark Regulation2, on the transparency of the methodologies and features of benchmarks to allow users to better assess the quality of sustainability benchmarks.
+- The Commission has published a proposed regulation to amend the existing framework of the benchmark regulation to promote the transparency of benchmark methodologies and features.
+The intent is to allow users to better assess the quality of sustainability and ESG benchmarks.

-- The Commission’s technical expert group3 will, following a stakeholder consultation, publish a report on the design and methodology of low-carbon benchmarks by mid-2019.
+- The Commission’s technical expert group will, following a stakeholder consultation, publish a report on the design and methodology of low-carbon benchmarks by mid-2019.

 Explaining the EU Action Plan for Financing Sustainable Growth